abinit/abinit/doc/tutorial/gw2.md

 [[nkptgw]], [[kptgw]], and [[bdgw]].
 The number and list of **k**-points is simply the same as [[nkpt]] and [[kpt]].
 One might have specified less **k**-points, though (only those needing an update).
-The list of band ranges [[bdgw]] has been generated on the basis of the LDA eigenenergies.
+The list of band ranges [[bdgw]] has been generated on the basis of the DFT(LDA) eigenenergies.
 We considered only the bands in the vicinity of the Fermi level: bands much below or much above are likely to remain much or much above the Fermi region.
-In the present run, we are just interested in the states that may cross the Fermi level, when going from LDA to GW.
+In the present run, we are just interested in the states that may cross the Fermi level, when going from DFT to GW.
 Of course, it would have been easier to select an homogeneous range for the whole Brillouin zone, e.g. from 1 to 5, but this would have been more time-consuming.

 In the output file, one finds the quasiparticle energy at $\Gamma$, for the lowest band: